objektwerks/python/README.md

 Python
 ------
-Survey of Python 3 features and external modules.
+Survey of Python 3 features and external modules, with a strong focus on using type hints.

 Development
 -----------